Oleg Smolenkov, CIA’s Russian Spy, Was Key Source For Donald Trump ‘Pee Tape’ Dossier, ‘Daily Mail’ Reports

-Oleg Smolenkov, the top spy who was pulled out of Russia by the CIA in 2017, and who is believed to have been the mole who informed United States intelligence that Vladimir Putin himself ordered the 2016 election sabotage operation that supported Donald Trump, may also have been a key source for the “Steele Dossier,” The Daily Mail newspaper reported on Wednesday.
+Oleg Smolenkov, the top spy who was pulled out of Russia by the CIA in 2017 and is believed to have been the mole who informed United States intelligence about Vladimir Putin’s alleged involvement in the 2016 U.S. presidential election, may also have been a key source for the “Steele Dossier,” the Daily Mail reported on Wednesday.

-The dossier, compiled and authored by former high-ranking British MI6 agent and Russia expert Christopher Steele, is a series of private intelligence reports alleging Trump’s deep ties to Russia, and the extraordinary covert measures taken by the Russian government to help Trump win the election.
+The dossier, compiled and authored by former high-ranking British MI6 agent and Russia expert Christopher Steele, is a series of private intelligence reports alleging Donald Trump’s deep ties to Russia and the extraordinary covert measures taken by the Russian government to help Trump win the election.

 But as The Inquisitr has reported, the dossier became most notorious for just one of the many alarming allegations it contained.
-In what has become knows as the “pee tape” story, the dossier claims that Trump hired prostitutes to perform a “golden showers” urination show on a Moscow hotel bed during Trump’s 2013 visit to Moscow for the Miss Universe beauty pageant, which he owned at the time.
+In what has become knows as the “pee tape” story, the dossier claims that Trump hired prostitutes to perform a “golden shower” urination show on a Moscow hotel bed during the would-be president’s 2013 visit to Moscow for the Miss Universe beauty pageant, which he owned at the time.

 The “tape” in the story comes from the allegation that “golden showers” episode was secretly filmed by Russian intelligence operatives, and the recording would later possibly be used as blackmail material against Trump.
 But as The Inquisitr noted, the source for the “pee tape” story is widely believed to be the elusive Russian-American businessman Sergei Millian, who says that he has known and supported Trump since 2007.